TRENDMizzou/TREND-manual/README.md

 ### Resolve Trends such as Binding Isotherms and Time Courses Directly from Spectra, Imaging, or Lists
 Current version `0.6.9.5`, new version is coming next week
 ### Introduction:
-TREND is a package that determines the main trend(s) of change across a series of 2D digital measurements, such as imaging and NMR spectra.
-TREND works by applying principal component analysis to non-interpreted 2D digital measurements in multiple formats including NMR spectra, raw NMR data, images, movies, lists, and spreadsheet files.
+TREND is a software package that determines the main trend(s) of change across a series of 2D digital measurements, such as imaging and NMR spectra.
+TREND works by applying principal component analysis to non-interpreted 2D digital measurements in multiple formats including spectra (from NMR, other spectroscopies, and mass spectrometry), raw NMR data, movies, images, lists, and spreadsheet files.
 The principal components extracted from them by TREND represent the main changes among the data frames.
 These could be binding isotherms, time courses, or a variety of population shifts.
-The main requirement is that the data frames be measured consistently (with the same parameters) to support quantitative comparison.
+The main requirement is that the data frames be measured consistently in order to allow quantitative comparison.
 Series of 2D measurements in an unsupported format may be converted into a text file or spreadsheet in order to be read by TREND for analysis.
-TREND is written as a set of Python scripts.
-These were packaged using PyInstaller for ease of installation under Windows, Mac OS X, and Ubuntu and Fedora versions of Linux.
-TREND (sponsored by NSF) is free for academic users.
+The TREND package includes a program to reconstruct movies or a stack of spectra from the principal components selected by the user.
+TREND has been developed for ease of installation under Windows, Mac OS X, and Ubuntu and Fedora versions of Linux.
+TREND© (sponsored by NSF) is free for academic users.

 <img src="./png/Intro_kinetics.jpg" width="400" alt="main time course" align="middle">
 #### TREND captures main time courses of change of movies or NMR spectra